Skip to content

 API Reference

-check() — One-Liner
+check() and check_batch() — One-Liners

-The fastest way to verify a response:
+The fastest way to verify responses:

-from longtracer import check
+from longtracer import check, check_batch

 result = check(